Quote Checklist

 If there's an existing deck being replaced, demo and disposal costs should be listed.
 Omitting them is how estimates grow after work starts.

-Three things to confirm before signing any contract
+Three things to confirm before signing a deck or patio contract

 Let AI check your deck or patio quotes against this list